NVSL/cfiddle-cluster/README.md

 We built this guide with the following software:

-1. Ubuntu 22.04
+1. Ubuntu 22.04 (the `ubuntu:jammy` docker image)
 2. Docker version 24.0.5
-3. The latest version of `CFiddle`
+3. The latest version of `cfiddle`
 4. The latest version of `delegate_function`
+5. Python 3.10
+6. The `jupyter/scipy-notebook:python-3.10` image.

 In principle, the version of Linux shouldn't matter much, but some of the scripts will probably need to be adjusted.

-We are using some moderately new docker features.
-In particular, we need docker-compose.yml 3.8, so you'll need at least Docker 19.03.
+We are using some newish docker features.
+In particular, we need docker-compose.yml 3.8 (which requires at least Docker 19.03), and we use `CAP_PERFMON` which was broken in docker until recently.
+It works in the version listed above, but I'm not sure when it started working

+The versions of python _on all the images_ must match, since `delegate_function` runs everywhere.
+Changing to a different version is complicated.
+I chose 3.10 because it's what got installed under `ubuntu:jammy`.
+Then I selected the matching jupyter image to match.

 ## Step 1:  Provisioning the Servers